Hiking Cinque Terre with Kids: What to Know

 The Cinque Terre hike between Monterosso and Vernazza is mostly through vineyards and trees and offers good views of both towns.
 The stretches of level pathway allowed us to enjoy the amazing Italian coastal scenery, instead of looking at our feet.

-Hiking Cinque Terre with a toddler on the Vernazza to Monterosso trail
+Celine Brewr hiking Cinque Terre with a toddler on the Vernazza to Monterosso trail.

-This hike was approximately 3 miles long with 2,160 feet of cumulative elevation gain.
-It took us approximately 1h45m to complete the hike.
+This hike was approximately 4.8 km / 3 miles long with 660 m / 2,160 feet of cumulative elevation gain.
+It took us approximately 1 hour and 45 minutes to complete the hike.

 It started to rain just before we finished and we could tell how slippery the rocks would get if it was really wet, so be careful if it’s a rainy day.